The Architecture of Kindness

 Across these paintings, a young girl and a cat occupy the same world.
 Nothing dramatic happens.
 No great lesson is delivered.
 There are no heroes and no villains.
 Instead, the work dwells in small moments of presence, the kind that often pass unnoticed until we look back and realize they were there.

-Perhaps kindness begins there.
+Perhaps kindness begins with noticing.

 Explore the Series